nodebasewm/nodebasewm.github.io/content/en/docs/Tutorials/validatornodemanual/_index.md

     rm ayaview.zip
     {{< /highlight>}}

-21. We will also quickly add some new Firewall Rules to our Server to **only** allow Incoming connections from our already configured Sentry Node's to come into our Validator Node once it has started.

-    What command we need to enter to do this will depend on how our Server is set up to handle Firewall Rules.

-    If our Server is using **ufw** to handle Firewall Rules (most likely for most installs) we need to enter the following command to accept Incoming connections over Port 26656 (a Node's default Port)

-    {{< highlight bash "linenos=table,style=witchhazel" >}}
-    sudo ufw allow from <Sentry.Node1.Private.IP> to any port 26656 proto tcp sudo ufw allow from <Sentry.Node2.Private.IP> to any port 26656 proto tcp
-    {{< /highlight>}}

-    If our Server is using iptables to handle Firewall Rules we need to enter the following group of commands to accept Incoming connections over Port 26656 (a Node's default Port)

-    {{< highlight bash "linenos=table,style=witchhazel" >}}
-    sudo iptables -I INPUT -p tcp -s <Sentry.Node1.Private.IP> --dport 26656 -j ACCEPT sudo iptables -I INPUT -p tcp -s <Sentry.Node2.Private.IP> --dport 26656 -j ACCEPT sudo service iptables save
-    {{< /highlight>}}

-    If we haven't yet set up our Firewall Rules at all, we can follow the steps laid out over at [Firewall Configuration](/docs/configuration/firewall/) to do this.

-22. Now we shall set up some variables that will be used in the next step to allow us to quickly manually start up our Validator, and let it begin its statesync process.
+21. Now we shall set up some variables that will be used in the next step to allow us to quickly manually start up our Validator, and let it begin its statesync process.

     We do this by entering the following group of commands